information_literacy.png

 How to Write an Advertisement: A Complete Guide for Students and Teachers

 As with persuasive texts in general, advertisements can take many forms – from billboards and radio jingles to movie trailers and pop-ups on your computer.
-In this guide, we’ll work towards writing a standard magazine-format advertisement known as the print ad.
-Print ads are text-heavy enough to provide something meaty for our students to get…
+In this guide, we’ll focus on creating a standard magazine-format advertisement, commonly known as a print ad.
+Print ads are text-heavy enough to provide substantial content for students to delve…

 Information literacy,media literacy | 1 research strategies for students | Top Research strategies for Students | literacyideas.com